Frequently Asked Questions

 Who decides who is inducted to the Logistics Hall of Fame?

 The election process has two parts.
 In the first phase, the Council reviews all the received proposals and applications, and compiles a data sheet for each candidate detailing achievements and biographical data.
-The Council then nominates up to ten candidates from all the proposals and applications.
+The Council then nominates usually up to eight candidates from all the proposals and applications.
 These nominees are then submitted to the jury, who then vote to decide who will be the new inductee.

 How do I propose new members?

 Simply complete and send off the proposal form at www.logisticshalloffame.net in the "Members" section.
 Incomplete forms with unverifiable performance will be disqualified.
 Tip: the more detailed and complete the description of the achievements and their effects, the better.
 The jury attaches particular importance to the list of achievements.

 What's the best way to formulate a proposal?

 Great deeds require few words.
 Proposals worded in the right way are even more effective.
 Keep it short and stick to the facts.
 One DIN A4 page is sufficient.
 Provide sources that can be used to verify the achievements.
 Use bullet points to give your proposal more structure.
 Answer the four key questions: Who?
 What?
 Why?
 When?
 Who is the person?
 Put it in a nutshell by using a descriptive phrase to connect the achievement with the individual (example: "father of containerisation", "inventor of the forklift truck", "pioneer of humanitarian logistics").
 Outline the vita of the person in question in three sentences: early youth, education, career history.
 A short tabular resume listing the most important positions/assignments as well as photos of the person in question are mandatory.
 What has the individual achieved for logistics, and when?
 Tell the story of the achievement and the contribution of the proposed person to this achievement.
 Why should he or she be inducted into the Logistics Hall of Fame?
 Describe the positive impacts of this achievement on logistics.